IamTheCyberChef/TheCyberChef/README.md

 # Hello, I'm TheCyberChef
 <a href="https://x.com/IamTheCyberChef/"><img src="https://img.shields.io/badge/-X-1DA1F2?&style=for-the-badge&logo=twitter&logoColor=white" /></a>   <a href="https://www.linkedin.com/in/prince-carl-tuffour-frimpong-412b68149/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+## Introduction

 Welcome to my GitHub profile!
-I'm an accounting graduate turned **Cybersecurity Analyst** with over 4 years of experience in **monitoring and investigation**, **threat detection**, **incident response**, **digital forensic**, **security operations** and **an instructor**.
-My goal is to secure digital assets and contribute to building resilient systems globally and also helping beginners in the field go from **Zero To Hero**.
+I'm an accounting graduate turned **Cybersecurity Analyst** with years of experience in **monitoring and investigation**, **threat detection and analysis**, **incident response**, **digital forensic**, **security operations** and **an instructor**.
+My goal is to secure digital assets and contribute to building resilient systems globally and also, helping beginners in the field go from **Zero To Hero**.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am passionate about advancing in cybersecurity practices, sharing knowledge, and fostering collaborative environments to solve modern security challenges.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]